szmarczak/http2-wrapper/README.md

 The maximum amount of sessions in total.

-##### maxFreeSessions
+##### maxEmptySessions

 Type: `number`<br>
 Default: `10`

-The maximum amount of free sessions in total.
-This only applies to sessions with no pending requests.
+The maximum amount of empty sessions in total.
+An empty session is a session with no pending requests.

-**Note:** It is possible that the amount will be exceeded when sessions have at least 1 pending request.

 ##### maxCachedTlsSessions